 Where an individual has both savings and dividend income, the amounts taken together are treated as the next part of their income, and the dividend income is taken as the highest part of the combined amount.

-Since April 2015 the first £5,000 of savings income (starting rate savings band) is taxed at 0%, if an individual has non-savings non-dividend income and this does not exceed the combined total of their personal allowance plus £5,000.
+The first £5,000 of savings income (starting rate savings band) is taxed at 0%, if an individual has non-savings non-dividend income and this does not exceed the combined total of their personal allowance plus £5,000.

-Since April 2016, an individual also has a personal savings allowance which is currently £1,000 for a basic rate taxpayer, £500 for a higher rate taxpayer and £0 for an additional rate taxpayer.
+An individual also has a personal savings allowance which is currently £1,000 for a basic rate taxpayer, £500 for a higher rate taxpayer and £0 for an additional rate taxpayer.

 Any savings income in excess of the allowances and starting rate savings band, if applicable, is taxed at 20%, 40% or 45%.